reachnaveen/Secure_App_step_by_step/README.md

 ### DAST Integration (Conceptual)

 Dynamic Application Security Testing (DAST) involves testing the application in its running state to identify vulnerabilities.
-In a typical CI/CD pipeline, DAST would be performed after the application has been deployed to a staging or test environment.
-This pipeline includes a placeholder step for DAST.
+In this CI/CD pipeline, a DAST scan is conceptually performed after the application has been deployed to the `stage` environment.
+This ensures that security vulnerabilities are identified in a deployed environment before promotion to production.

 **Example DAST Integration Flow:**